BART opens Milpitas and Berryessa stations for passenger service

 Add fare machines at the stations take cash only and give up to $4.95 in change.
 While BART is prioritizing Clipper usage at the stations, paper tickets can be used to enter and exit at Milpitas and Berryessa.
 Each station has one paper ticket vending machine available for customers who opt to purchase a paper ticket to validate parking.

 How frequent will the service be?

-With service reduced during the shelter in place order, trains will run every 30 minutes on weekdays, every 20 minutes and every 24 minutes on weekends.
+With service reduced during the shelter in place order, trains will run every 30 minutes on weekdays, every 20 minutes on Saturdays and every 24 minutes on Sundays.
 BART will monitor ridership and could potentially go to 15 headways during peak periods based on demand.

 How long will the trip take?